raushan7747/Scratch_C/README.md

 <main>
    <h2>
-   🙂This is Raushan, welcomes you
+    🕶️ This is Raushan, welcomes you 🙂
    </h2>
 </main>